igor71/R-Studio/README.md

 to interactively create each new user and password (adding user contact details in the prompt is optional).
 You can then exit the prompt (type `exit`); your RStudio container is still running and now has the new users added.

-**Note**: you should not link any shared volumes to the host on a container in which you are configuring multiple users.
+**Note:** you should not link any shared volumes to the host on a container in which you are configuring multiple users.

 ## Dependencies external to the R system